julieboisard/2022_Python_bioinformatics/README.md

 We will meet from 9-16 with breaks around 1030 and 1430.

 All meetings will be held in the B and D Houses of the Biology Building located on Sölvegatan 35.

 We suggest entering the building from the main entrance on the south side of the building (facing the new LTH tram stop).

 Once inside, you are on the ‘second floor’ (floor 2), turn left to access the B and D houses. https://maps.app.goo.gl/GDTBdNb1kQpW2FDo8

+**to be updated**
 * B327 Syndpunkten - Conference room on the third floor of House B
 * D227 Retina - Second floor of House D
 * D107 Etiketten - First floor of House D